jonathanmorlen/Potpourri-Programs/README.md

 - **orthogonal_projection**: Takes a vector and a subspace as input, computes the [orthogonal projection](https://en.wikipedia.org/wiki/Projection_(linear_algebra)) of the vector onto the subspace using orthogonal projection.
 Prints the projection vector.

 - **backup.py**: Command line interface *daily* backup script with the format: `python.exe backup.py <source> <destination>` where `<source>` is the folder to be zipped and `<destination>` is the final location of the compressed file.
 Names the zip file after the current date (XX-XX-XXXX.zip).
-Created with the intention to use with batch files for automatic backing up of data.
+Created with the intention to use with batch files for automatic backing up of projects.